I Was Injured at Work. What Are My Legal Rights?

 Similarly, if your boss offers you some incentive in an attempt to get you to not file a workers' compensation claim, you have the right to say "no."

-Sometimes an on-the-job injury is caused by the fault or negligence of a third party, such as the manufacturer of defective equipment, or the driver of a delivery truck.
-You may have the right to bring an injury claim against that person or entity.
-Typically, such a claim isn't filed in the workers' compensation universe, but in civil court as a lawsuit.
+Sometimes an on-the-job injury is caused by the fault or negligence of a third party, such as the manufacturer of defective equipment, and you might have the right to bring an injury claim against that person or entity.
+This kind of claim isn't filed in the workers' compensation universe, but in civil court as a lawsuit.

 Filing a civil lawsuit for work-related injuries means you can typically seek payment for some losses ("damages" in the language of the law) that aren't recoverable in a workers' compensation claim.